jackvdp/electoral-dashboard/README.md

 2. The script will:
     - Update the Prisma schema to include the new country
     - Create database tables for the new country
-    - Copy template data from the default-symposium schema
+    - Copy template data from the default-data schema
     - Update the TypeScript types and event helpers
     - Generate a new Prisma client